lobrylab/PitViper/README.md

 | B         | B_2       | /path/to/B_rep2.fastq | 1     |
 | B         | B_3       | /path/to/B_rep3.fastq | 1     |

-Those name will be used for differentiation in results report. `order` define which condition to treat as a control and a treatment.
+`order` column define which condition to treat as a control versus which treatment. `order = x` will be used as control for any `order > x`.
+In this case: condition B (treatment) versus A (control).

 ##### Library file

+This file have to be comma-separeted.

-First column indicate the ID of the guide.
-This ID in this column should not be redundant.
+First column is for guide's ID.
+This column should not be redundant.

-Second column is guide sequence.
+Second column is guide's sequence.

-Thirs column indicate the element targeted by the corresponding guide.
+Third column is the element targeted by the corresponding guide.
 Note: Multiple guides can target the same element.

 ```
 guide_A.1,CTTAGTTTTGAACAAGTACA,element_A